Fate/Stay Night: Unlimited Blade Works (film)

 Critical reception to the film was mixed.
 Praise was directed towards the development of Shirou, his interactions with Rin and Archer, and the exploration of his ideas in greater depth, which allowed for a greater understanding of his motives.
 These aspects, along with the animation of some fight scenes, were considered to be superior to the 2006 TV series.
-However, the narrative was widely criticized for its fast pace that cut large amounts of content from the visual novel, leading to confusion among viewers and an overall lack of cohesion.
+However, the narrative was widely criticized for its fast pace that cut large amounts of content from the visual novel, leading to confusion among viewers who were not familiar with the original work.

 Type-Moon later collaborated with Ufotable to retell the Unlimited Blade Works route in the form of a television series, which first aired in 2014.